molgin/ironboard-greenifier/README.md

 To edit the script:

 - In Firefox, go to `Tools > Greasemonkey > Manage User Scripts...`.
-Choose Ironboard Greenifier, and click "Edit this user script."
+Choose Ironboard Greenifier, and click “Edit this user script.”
 It will open in a text editor; when you’re done editing, just save the file.
-- In Chrome, click the Tampermonkey icon, and then click "Dashboard."
+- In Chrome, click the Tampermonkey icon, and then click “Dashboard.”
 In the new tab that opens, click on Ironboard Greenifier.
 When you're done editing, click the disk icon to save.

 ### What to edit